Ezekiel 40 – Measuring the Courts of the New Temple

 · We would never think that the Old Covenant system of sacrifice and ritual would be restored for believers as a ground of their approach to God or their righteousness (Galatians 3:23-25 and Colossians 2:16-17).

-· We would never think that animal sacrifice could atone for or take away sin, something accomplished only by Jesus on the cross (as in Hebrews 9:11-15 and 10:1-14, 10:18).
+· We would never think that animal sacrifice could atone for or take away sin, something accomplished only by what Jesus did on the cross (as in Hebrews 9:11-15, 10:1-14, 18).
 Yet it must be recognized that animal sacrifices never took away sin; they only looked forward to the perfect sacrifice God would provide through the Messiah, fulfilled at the cross of Jesus.

 · God does sanction memorials and ceremonial remembrance of the work of Jesus on the cross.
 “Just as the Old Testament sacrifices could have value in pointing forward to the death of Christ, why may they not have equal value in pointing back to the death of Christ as an accomplished fact?
 The celebration of the Lord’s Supper through the Christian centuries has added not one infinitesimal particle to the efficacy of the work of Christ on the cross, but who will dare to deny that it has value for the believer, since it is enjoined upon us as a memorial?”
 (Feinberg)

 · Jesus specifically said that He would observe the Lord’s Supper in the age to come (Luke 22:18).
 There will be active, even ceremonial remembrance of the sacrificial work of Jesus in the age to come.
 It is reasonable to think it could also include the temple services and sacrifices described here.
 “If the Lord’s Table is a memorial and the sacrifices of the Ezekiel system are memorials, the two should not in any way conflict with each other but should be able to coexist.”
 (Alexander)